opinion

 Sex toy retailer Babeland is a prime example of a brand that has pioneered gender inclusivity in sexual wellness.
 Its homepage navigation bar features terms such as “penis toys” rather than the traditional “male toys.”
 By focusing attention on the functionality of the products rather than the supposed audience, Babeland creates a more inclusive environment for its customers.
 The site can be navigated by searching for “vibrators,” “dildos” or “penis extenders,” accommodating purchases by customers of any gender.
 By remembering that not all men have penises, and not everyone with a penis is a man, Babeland acknowledges its trans and nonbinary customers rather than alienating them.

 The more that gender-inclusive language is implemented, the more it will permeate the everyday lexicon — and search terms will reflect this evolution.
 The key is to remember that the process is additive.
-Retailers do not need to stop optimizing for common search terms such as “male sex toys,” since some people who identify as male will be searching for this term.
+Retailers do not need to stop optimizing for common search terms such as “male sex toys,” since those who identify as male will be searching for this term.
 However, more gender-inclusive terms can be added in and used alongside older, more binary terms.

 In fact, failing to do so would not just be insensitive to users who do not identify according to traditional norms, but would also constitute a marketing oversight.
 Gender-inclusive terms that focus more on a toy’s functionality are vital in building a robust and thorough marketing strategy that appeals to all kinds of customers.